-Delivers quality outcomes to meet objectives
+Delivers quality outcomes to meet strategic objectives

-Uses specialist knowledge and skills to support the delivery of relevant objectives.
+Works in partnership to support the delivery of local and corporate objectives.
+Drives local performance, vision and strategy, managing streams of activity and aligning to corporate objectives where relevant.
 Ensures a high quality service, balancing the needs of customers and stakeholders.
-Manages a range of tasks, delivering to time and quality.
 Adapts and responds to shifting priorities.
-Deals with challenges and generates solutions.
+Deals with complex challenges, engaging with root causes and managing solutions.
+Reviews working practices and enables change to improve existing practices.